micheal97/cythara_expanded/README.md

 NOTE: This is the expanded Version of cythara from gstraube

+Hey 👋 I just created an app here.
+You can now buy me a pizza!
+(buymeacoffee.com/?via=githubmicheal97)

 ## Functionality

 * Provides tunings for various instruments and supports chromatic tuning.